LVRG Business Funding logo

 Frequently Asked Questions

-How long does LVRG Business Funding take to show results?
+How does LVRG Business Funding compare to similar companies?

-LVRG is best for established businesses with $500K+ financing needs and complex structures that traditional banks decline.
+LVRG is profile signals for established businesses with $500K+ financing needs and complex structures that traditional banks decline.
 Main caveat: pricing, approval criteria, and timelines are not transparently disclosed; borrowers should expect a consultative process with relationship-driven terms rather than standardized rates, and should verify claims independently before commitment.

 • Established business owners seeking $500K+ in commercial real estate or working capital financing